Three Months In: Where the DOJ AI Litigation Task Force Actually Stands

 State AGs retain independent enforcement authority.
 Even if the Task Force eventually succeeds in invalidating a specific provision of a state AI law, existing state consumer protection statutes — unfair and deceptive acts and practices laws, civil rights statutes, anti-discrimination laws — already reach a lot of AI use.
 State AGs can keep enforcing under those laws regardless of what the Task Force does.

 Companies cannot rely on the EO as a compliance shield.
 Legal analysts are unanimous on this point: an executive order cannot preempt state law.
 Only Congress can, under the Supremacy Clause.
-Until Congress acts, a state AI law is enforceable on its face.
+Until Congress acts or a court actually invalidates a provision, state AI law remains relevant unless repealed or amended.

 The BEAD Funding Angle